"Engage" Design System — Case Study

 Introduction

-"Engage" is the extensive design system and component library used by the designers and engineers at Emgage to build high-quality, consistent, accessible products at scale.
-It's the heart of the Emgage App Platform—an all-in-one app creation ecosystem built to empower anyone with insight into business processes to create powerful, integrated enterprise-level workflow and process automation solutions.
+“Engage” is the comprehensive internal design system and component library used by the designers and engineers at Emgage—a toolkit for building high-quality, consistent, accessible products at scale.
+It also serves as the foundation of the Emgage App Platform, an all-in-one PaaS ecosystem for building enterprise-grade business solutions.

 Key Metrics